rebelsky/csc321-jekyll/_dev/_handouts/teaching.md

 work (unless you want more work), but it may be that you are missing some key issues.

-I *grade assignments* to help you identify some areas for improvement.
+I *grade assignments* to encourage you to do your best and to help you identify some areas for improvement.
 Note that I believe that you learn more from doing an assignment than from receiving a grade on that assignment.
 This means that you may not receive a grade or comments on all or even a majority of your assignments.
 I will do my best to tell you when an assignment won't be graded, but not until after you hand it in.
 I will do my best to be prompt about returning grades on assignments.
 At times, I will use a grader to help speed the process.

-I *give examinations* because I find that many students only attempt to master a concept when preparing for an exam.
-Because I care more about processes and concepts than about facts, I almost always give open-book examinations.
-Because I do not feel that time limits are helpful, I primarily give take-home exams.

-I *give quizzes* to ensure that you are doing the reading and that you are understanding what I expect you to understand from the readings and assignments.
-At times, I will give quizzes to help illustrate a particular point.

 I *build course webs* to organize my thoughts, to give you a resource for learning, and to help those of you who need to work on your note-taking